alexander-ratzan/2020-NeuroAnalysis-Project/README.md

 ## Viewing notebooks

 Please read through the notebooks as you would an academic paper.
 All completed notebooks are in the brainiak_notebooks folder.
 Some are extensive and contain many visualizations and brain plots.
-For a brief overview, I recommend reading just the introduction, Goal, and Conclusion sections.
+For a brief overview, I recommend reading just the Introduction, Goal, and Conclusion sections.

 These notebooks can be pulled and run on their own although they require a large dataset to be downloaded from https://zenodo.org/record/2598755.
 More detailed instructions can be found here (note: this will only download the data, these notebooks are simply outlines).